BenSouchet/cw-wizard/README.md

 ```
 For info on why credentials are required [read this section](https://github.com/BenSouchet/cw-wizard/edit/main/README.md#security-and-authentification).

+**Bonus**: You can also directly start the script and create the `credentials.json` file interactively with the script.

-2. Check the script help (to see available parameters):
+3. Check the script help (to see available parameters):
 ```shell
 > python3 cw-wizard.py -h
 ```